zuozhenggh/learning-library/developer-library/microservices-with-converged-db/scaling/scaling.md

 -   Install the k6 load testing tool
 -   Start the external load balancer for the order-helidon microservice
 -   Test the performance of the existing deployment and identify the point at which performance begins to degrade
--   Scale the microservice tier to improve performance and identify the point at which further application tier scaling does not help
+-   Scale the application tier to improve performance and identify the point at which further application tier scaling does not help
 -   Scale the database tier and demonstrate how performance is improved

 ### What Do You Need?

-This lab assuemes that you have already completed labs 1 through 4.
+This lab assumes that you have already completed labs 1 through 4.

 ## **STEP 1**: Setup: Install the k6 load testing tool and start and external load balancer for the Order service